nats-io/nats-site/content/documentation/tutorials/nats-client-dev.md

 ## Synchronous subscriber

 A synchronous subscriber does not implement a message handler with the subscriber.
-Instead the client is responsible for implmenting code to process the message.
+Instead the client is responsible for implementing code to process the message.
 The client is blocked from receiving more messages until it process the received message.

 For example: